 According to the FATF, high-risk countries and jurisdictions are those areas that do not cooperate in the fight against money laundering and terrorist financing.
-The FATF analyses the deficiencies in the countermeasures taken by these countries against money laundering and also considers the country’s status in the Transparency Index.
+The FATF analyzes the deficiencies in the countermeasures taken by these countries against money laundering and also considers the country’s status in the Transparency Index.

 High-Risk AML Countries

 Countries that do not adhere to international regulations are subject to increased monitoring and are added to FATF’s lists of high-risk jurisdictions.
-The first list is the FATF grey list, which includes the countries that need to make improvements in their AML regime.
+The first list is the FATF gray list, which includes the countries that need to make improvements in their AML regime.
 The global watchdog also maintains the lists of High-Risk Jurisdictions Subject to a Call for Action and Jurisdictions under Increased Monitoring that are updated three times a year.

 The FATF also issues tasks and guidelines to these countries to work on mitigating the shortcomings that make them high-risk jurisdictions.
 The EU and the US have already made efforts to comply with FATF standards and established their own lists of high-risk countries.
-However, these lists have been created with the same criteria as the FATF’s grey list and black list.
+However, these lists have been created with the same criteria as the FATF’s gray list and black list.